Skip to content

 git clone https://github.com/erseco/python-moodle.git

-cd py-moodle
+cd python-moodle

 # Create virtual environment